 - The ladies dress code for orientation is formal and modest but you are not obligated to wear an abaya or cover your hair.
 You can wear pants and you can wear sandals (not flip flops obviously).

 - Be prepared for long lines and remember, complaining about it doesn’t alleviate the situation.
 If you’re really exasperated about the bank situation, you can always go to National Bank of Abu Dhabi on your own to get things done.
 Just tell them you’re an ADEC employee so they will forward your details on to ADEC when the account has been opened.

 - Take your passport copy and stamped entry to Etisalat (your hotel will be able to make copies for you) to get a SIM card if you don’t get one at the airport.

 - Don’t listen to new arrivals who know nothing and are feeding off rumours designed to make people panic.
 There was way too much of this at my hotel!

 - Expectations about regional placement, hotel selection, what grade you will teach and housing choices means you are setting yourself up for disappointment.
-There are single people who were placed in Abu Dhabi city and families of 4 who were placed in the Western Region.
 Don’t make any assumptions about anything.

 - The first few days are as easy or difficult as you make it.
 Keep in touch with family and friends but also take time to meet people around you, enjoy your hotel stay and relax.